Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given
+  Given : The patient visiting.
-  When
+  When  : During the working days and holidays.
-  Then
+  Then  : Show the record of patient.

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given
+  Given : The parking slots.
-  When
+  When	: If specialists are visiting.
-  Then
+  Then  : Reserve the parking slots.